hasaan-azeem/pdftools/README.md

-# PDFTools - Free Online PDF Tools
+# PDFTools - Free Online PDF Tool

 A full-featured PDF tools website built with Next.js 15, TypeScript, and Tailwind CSS.
 Inspired by iLovePDF with clean branding and SEO optimization.